Son of killed Irish soldier urges Sinn Fein MP not to attend commemoration

 A son of an Irish soldier killed in 1983 has appealed to Sinn Fein MP John Finucane not to take part in an event commemorating a republican.

-John Kelly’s father, Private Patrick Kelly, was killed with Garda Gary Sheehan while taking part in the rescue in Co Leitrim of supermarket executive Don Tidey, who had been kidnapped by the Provisional IRA.
+David Kelly’s father, Private Patrick Kelly, was killed along with Garda Gary Sheehan while taking part in the rescue in Co Leitrim of supermarket executive Don Tidey, who had been kidnapped by the Provisional IRA.

 No-one has been prosecuted for his death.

-Mr Kelly was commenting on an planned event to honour republican John Joe McGirl, who he alleges was involved with the Provisional IRA.
+Mr Kelly was commenting on a planned event to honour republican John Joe McGirl, who he alleges was involved with the Provisional IRA.

 Mr McGirl went on to become a Sinn Fein councillor in Leitrim, chairman of Leitrim County Council, a TD, and vice president of Sinn Fein.